tmthyln/personal-website-old/posts/200620-shampoo.md

-@def title = "Shampoo Review"
+@def title = "A Shampoo Review"
 @def blogpost = true
 @def tags = ["satire", "health"]
 @def date = Date(2020, 6, 20)
 @def rss = "A non-systematic review of various shampoos, soaps, and body washes collected through two decades of hotel visits.
-(Not) sponsored by miscellaneous hotel toiletry brands.
+Not sponsored by miscellaneous hotel toiletry brands.
 Also not sponsored by Aveeno, Amazon, or Harry's."

 # Shampoo Review